 b.
 Freedoms of Peaceful Assembly and Association

-The constitution provides for the freedoms of peaceful assembly and association, and the government generally respected these rights.
-Local NGOs, including the Center for Legal and Social Studies (CELS), expressed concerns that the Ministry of Security imposed restrictions on the right to peaceful protest and assembly.
+The constitution and law provide for the freedoms of peaceful assembly and association, and the government generally respected these rights.

 See the Department of State’s International Religious Freedom Report at https://www.state.gov/religiousfreedomreport/.